peterhting/GettingCleaningData/README.md

 8. use the melt function from library(reshap2) to create a table +of activity,subject,measurements...
-9. use dcast to compute the mean for each activity and each subject 10.create a independent tidy data set with the average of each variable for each activity and each subject
+9. use dcast to compute the mean for each activity and each subject
+10. create a independent tidy dataframe
+11. create the names of the tidy dataframe for the Codebook